EXPLAINED: What is a Phase 1 clinical trial and why are clinical trials important

 About BioPharma Services Inc.

-BioPharma Services Inc. is a Contract Research Organization and clinical trial services that conducts early phase clinical research studies across all medical disciplines.
+BioPharma Services Inc. is a Contract Research Organization and phase 1 clinical trial services that conducts early phase clinical research studies across all medical disciplines.
 Our offices and study sites are located in Toronto, Ontario and St. Louis, Missouri.
-For our current research studies visit our Volunteer Hub today.
+For our current research studies, visit our Volunteer Hub today.

 What are early phase clinical trials?